 What Is Rehab?

-Because rehab is a very general term that is often used for a variety of different treatments, it’s first important to understand what type of treatment plan is involved in a rehab program.
+Because rehab is a very general term that is often used for a variety of different effective treatments, it’s first important to understand what type of treatment plan is involved in a rehab program.
 Some people use the term rehab to refer to any kind of addiction treatment, which can range from straight detox to a long-term program at a residential facility.
 There are also outpatient rehab options and short-term inpatient programs — all with different degrees of intensity and differing levels of success rates.

 Does Addiction Rehab Work?

-The short answer to this is yes, but a more thorough answer depends on the type of treatment and the definition of success.
+The short answer to this is yes, but a more thorough answer depends on the forms of treatment and the definition of success.
 For example, a detox program that’s only designed for a short-term stay of a couple of days would define success as getting the person totally clean after those few days.
 This is why most detox centers have a 100% success rate.
 The only way for someone to not succeed in the program is if they check themselves out against medical advice.

 A residential treatment program, however, is more likely to focus on long-term sobriety and helping people make permanent, positive life changes.
 This higher bar on the definition of success may mean that there is a higher failure rate, but this doesn’t mean that the program itself isn’t effective or that it’s not a good option.